The appointment system is live for the 2026 Boating Season!

 If your vessel has an intact inspection seal from the last time it was hauled out of Lake Tahoe, you do not need an inspection or decontamination and can proceed straight to your preferred launch site on Lake Tahoe.
 If you are heading to Fallen Leaf Lake or Echo Lakes, and you don’t have an intact (yellow or green) seal from the respective lake, you must get a decontamination.

 Following inspection, all other motorized and/or trailered watercraft will be subject to decontamination.
-Clean, Drain, and Dry your vessel to avoid additional decontamination fees.
+Clean, Drain, and Dry your vessel to save 50% on decontamination fees.